 Designed to protect Californians, the CCPA applies to businesses in California and businesses that are located outside of the state but still offer goods or services in California.
 Any for-profit business is bound by the California law if it (1) does business in California and (2) meets at least one of the following criteria:

-As to the last threshold requirement, “selling” personal information is broadly defined in the CCPA, as discussed below.
-Importantly, the use of interest-based advertising is considered a sale, so any revenue connected to these types of ads is “derived” from selling consumers’ personal information and should be included in this calculation.
+As to the last threshold requirement, “selling” and "sharing" personal information are broadly defined in the CCPA, as discussed below.
+Importantly, the use of interest-based advertising is considered sharing, so any revenue connected to these types of ads is “derived” from selling consumers’ personal information and should be included in this calculation.

 Knowing what counts as “personal information” under the CCPA is fundamental to understanding how the data privacy law works and what businesses must do to be compliant.